 “The question that the believers haven’t asked themselves is this: was the lean, so-called Mediterranean diet they observed after World War II the true Mediterranean diet?
 Or were they observing the tail end of deprivation engendered by half a decade of conflict?
 Were the inhabitants of Crevalcore and Montegiorgio abandoning the traditional diet, or were they taking it up again?
 And did Keys miss the sight of Italians enjoying rich food in the early 1950s because Italians had never done such a shameful thing, or was the visiting professor too poor at the time to afford anything more than plain pizza in a sidewalk cafe?” (pp. 157-8)

-Morell then goes on to look at numerous books, including cookbooks, from the region.
+Morell then goes on to look at numerous historical texts, including early cookbooks, from the region.
 All the evidence points to the traditional Mediterranean diet consisting largely of whole fat dairy products, meat products (lots of sausage), oils and animal fats, and eggs.
 As emphasized in the paleo diet,

 “Italians love their vegetables for sure, and that’s because they know how to make them taste good.
 They know that salads taste better with a good dressing of aged vinegar and olive oil; and cooked vegetables blossom when anointed with butter, lard or cream” (p.
 160).